-Fab 4 currently produces 8-inch wafers using predominantly 0.13 microns to 0.5 microns manufacturing processes.
-While select investments are still being made, in the fourth quarter of fiscal 2024, we paused most of our multi-year \$800 million expansion and capital equipment investment plan at Fab 4.
+Fab 4, located in Gresham, Oregon, currently produces 8-inch wafers using predominantly 0.13 microns to 0.5 microns manufacturing processes.
+While select investments are still being made, in the fourth quarter of fiscal 2024, we paused our multi-year \$800 million expansion and capital equipment investment plan at Fab 4 through fiscal 2026.
 We plan to resume our expansion efforts to increase Fab 4's capacity as the business outlook improves.

-Fab 5 currently manufactures discrete and specialty products in addition to a lower volume of a diversified set of standard products on 6-inch wafers.
+Fab 5, located in Colorado Springs, Colorado, currently manufactures discrete and specialty products in addition to a lower volume of a diversified set of standard products on 6-inch wafers.
 In February 2023, we announced our plan to invest \$880 million over the next several years to expand our silicon carbide (SiC) and silicon production capacity, including the production of 8-inch wafers, at our Fab 5 facility.
-While select investments are still being made, in the fourth quarter of fiscal 2024, we paused most of our expansion activity.
+While select investments are still being made to reorganize our manufacturing capacity, in the fourth quarter of fiscal 2024, we paused our expansion activity through fiscal 2026.
 We plan to resume our expansion efforts as the business outlook improves.

-We believe the combined capacity of Fab 2, Fab 4, and Fab 5 will allow us to respond to future demand for internally fabricated products with incremental capital expenditures.
-In light of the current macroeconomic environment, we have paused capacity expansion while continuing new technology implementation in all three facilities.
+We believe the closure of Fab 2 and the combined capacity of Fab 4 and Fab 5 will allow us to respond to future demand for internally fabricated products with incremental capital expenditures.
+Consistent with the macroeconomic environment during fiscal 2025, our capacity expansion activity at Fab 4 and Fab 5 remained paused and we have reduced our planned capital investments through fiscal 2026.